 The football referee errors problem

 This is what can make one really pissed off about a football game.
 Be it as beautiful and as important as can be, the referee can always look the other way and not punish a blatant foul in the penalty area.
-Or a beautiful and perfectly valid goal can be cancelled for a perfectly invalid off-side position.
+Or a beautiful and perfectly valid goal can be canceled for a perfectly invalid off-side position.
 If you are a football fan like myself, you know what I'm talking about.

 Even if all the world can see on TV that it was a bad decision, as it's the case for big tournaments like the Champions League or the World Cup, the referee's initial ruling sticks.
 As a result, many final scores are known by everybody to be in fact wrong.
 And these scores are what determines the champions, finalists and other top-ranked teams.